UK & International Dementia Support Hub

 Post-Diagnosis Support

-Connecting with the right services, understanding your rights, and building your support network.
+Connecting with the right services, understanding your rights, and building your person led support network where the person remains in control throughout their dementia path.

 3